Last editedMay 202316 min read

-SCA, which came into force on 14 September 2019, is an essential feature for any merchant that accepts customer payments online from within the EEA.
+SCA, which came into force in September 2019, is an essential feature for any merchant that accepts customer payments online from within the European Economic Area (EEA).

 SCA is designed to keep customers safe online in this new era of increased openness.
-Previously, it was common for customers paying online to identify themselves with a username and password.
-But this was a cumbersome method, with users often forgetting their information.
+Previously, it was common for customers paying online to identify themselves with a username and password, but this is a cumbersome process, with users often forgetting their credentials.

-PSD2 was designed to improve the customer payment experience, so it should have positive implications for those who make transactions online.
-For customers, PSD2 brings more confidence in staying safe online, while also benefiting from the ease of a more streamlined transaction process.
+PSD2 was designed to improve the customer payment experience, so it should have positive implications for those who make transactions online:

 The main impact of PSD2 regulations will involve the mandatory use of SCA.
 This is absolutely vital if your customers pay online by credit or debit card.